shanerbaner82/Papa-Shanes/README.md

 <img src="https://papashanes.hostedsitefiles.com/images/tracker.png" width="100%" alt="Papa Shane's">

+### Reseeding & Horizon
+Once you move an order's status over to "Ready for Pickup/Delivery" it will be removed from the dashboard view so workers can continue to work on only what is relevant.
+If you get low on orders, click the "Reseed Orders" button and 5 more orders will be created for you.
+If you want to monitor the Horizon jobs click the "Papa Shane" menu dropdown and click the Horizon link.

 ## Tests
 Feature tests are complete for each of the endpoints and can be found in `/tests/Feature`.
 You can run tests by running `./vendor/bin/pest` from the terminal.